fietkiewicz/PointerBuilder/README.md

 # PointerBuilder
 PointerBuilder is a tool for working with pointers in NEURON simulations.
 Details are available in the following paper:

 Fietkiewicz, C., Corrales Marco, D., Chiel, H. J. and Thomas, P. J. (submitted).
-NEURON Framework for Neuromechanical Simulation. *Frontiers in Neuroscience*.
+NEURON Framework for Neuromechanical Simulation. *Frontiers in Computational Neuroscience*.

 Address questions and comments to Dr. Chris Fietkiewicz (fietkiewicz@hws.edu).